oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 <details>
 <summary>Org-admin/tech-lead commentary/advice</summary>

 This project is primarily a frontend project, so contributors should be comfortable with Oppia’s frontend stack.
-That said, do not overlook the backend changes that will be required to support the frontend changes.
 This project is a good fit for contributors interested in building a full, user-facing frontend that will directly impact the learner experience.
 </details>

 <details>